Join BoxWorks 2024 to discover what's possible with content and AI!

 Versioning considerations

-• When the version header is specified, but the requested version is unavailable, then the response will return an HTTP error code 404 - Not Found.
+• If the version header is specified but the requested version is unavailable, the response will return an HTTP error code 400 - Bad Request.

 When Box deprecates a resource or a property of a resource in the API, the change is communicated in one or more of the following ways: